 I pulled off the wires connected to my forehead.
 My eyes closed on its own accord, and I took a deep breath.
 You can do this.
 I secured the stench filled with fear, poisoning my insides, in an attempt to steel my inner resolve.
 Despite events that had happened, everything still seemed to be a dream.
 It seemed like a million years ago since my family and I were all still living in one place.
-We never got a long, and we were constantly getting down each other's throats, but I would give anything to have that back.
+We never got along, and we were constantly getting down each other's throats, but I would have given anything to have that back.

-I opened the door of the car and stood up from the driver's seat, carefully placing the wires previously connected to my brain to the car, which allowed me to drive it.
+I opened the door of the car and stood up from the driver's seat, carefully placing the wires that were previously connected my brain system into the car, which allowed me to drive it.

 I slammed the car door shut and, as I looked up, my eyes were greeted by ethereal beauty.
 The structured assemble was dull in colour, due to the dark tawny dirt that surrounded the landscape.
 However, the building itself still had the potential to leave one awestruck.
 This piece of architecture was built with delicate hands that carefully shaped it into a tall cylinder with a dome balancing on the top and a thin triangular stick carved at the very tip.
 I estimated a number of 200 open windows.
 The first floor already had fifteen windows embedded into the clay walls of the building.
 Engulfing the building were huge oak trees, darkened by their years.
 Broken pieces furniture lay strewn across the ground, disregarded.

-Disgust filled me, upon the smell of dried blood and piss.
+Disgust filled me when I caught a whiff of dried blood and piss.
 It was remarkably repulsive that I nearly turned away, reconnected my brain to the car, and drove as far away from this wretched building as possible.
 But a child was trapped somewhere on this ruin, I had no choice, other than to submit to this situation.

-I entered the wreck that they called a building, and shook my head to somehow convince myself that I was alone and brandished the deceitful awereness that somebody was watching me.
+I entered the wreck that they called a building, and shooked my head to somehow convince myself that I was alone and brandished the deceitful awareness that somebody was watching me.
 I could almost feel the gaze grazing across my back.

 Thud, thud, thud.
 My footsteps echoed, which made me flinch with every step.
 It was dark inside, but it wasn't dark enough to disguise the fact that this place had been thrown into the hands of lions.
-You could barely make out the colour of the walls, now so tainted by the blood that swallowed the cement.
+You could barely make out the color of the walls, now so tainted by the blood that clung on the cement.
 Spider webs hung loosely from the ceiling.
 The whole place was ghastly.